 Statistically it is astounding.
 The U.S. dropped 280 million bombs over Laos during 9 years.
 They say that equates to a bombing mission every 8 minutes during 9 years.
 More bombs were dropped over Laos than were used in any of the World Wars.
 Sadly this wasn’t all.
 Around 70 million of those bombs didn’t explode when they were dropped, and since have killed and injured 20.000 people as sometimes children will find the bombs and it will explode when they touch it, or farmers will hit a bomb with a shovel working his field, and it will explode and kill or injure him and others.

 Here is a good informative clip: https://www.youtube.com/watch?v=wmUeF4Gmyvo

-I then wanted to head south, but didn’t want to take a 24 hour bus ride this time so decided to go back to Vientianne for a few hours before grabbing the bus down to Pakse, a city which most people only use as a springboard to other places, and I ended up staying here for the last month, which I will explain why:
+I then wanted to head south, but didn’t want to take a 24 hour bus ride this time so decided to go back to Vientiane.
+From there I took the bus down to Pakse, a city which most people only use as a springboard to other places, and I ended up staying here for a month, which I will explain why:

 Buddhist Temple: Teaching and Meditating

 When they asked me where I was staying I asked if I could stay with them.
 I think they were both surprised and confused by my request, and in the end they instead asked me if I could come back the next day to continue to teach them English.
-I asked what time, and we agreed that from 9-11am I would teach them the next day, and since then I ended up going to teach them for one month.
+I asked what time, and we agreed that from 9-11 am I would teach them the next day.
+That turned into 1 month of teaching them English in the mornings!